 ADHD (attention-deficit/hyperactivity disorder) is a condition that starts in childhood, but people who have it don’t always get the diagnosis they need when they’re at school.
-If you have ADHD symptoms, Allison Sikorsky, PMHNP, of At Your Service Psychiatry can help.
-After an initial session at Allison’s office in Bloomingdale, Illinois, you can continue your therapy via video link and receive your prescriptions electronically.
+If you have ADHD symptoms, At Your Service Psychiatry can help.
+After an initial session at our office, you can continue your therapy via video link and receive your prescriptions electronically.
 If you’re an Illinois resident, to see available appointments and schedule, click the button below today.

 ADHD, short for attention deficit hyperactivity disorder, is a developmental problem that begins in childhood.
 Symptoms of ADHD center around your child’s inability to focus or sit still.